 And if we will only make the right choice, we will be able to transform this pending cosmic elegy into a creative psalm of peace.
 If we will make the right choice, we will be able to transform the jangling discords of our world into a beautiful symphony of brotherhood.
 If we will but make the right choice, we will be able to speed up the day, all over America and all over the world, when justice will roll down like waters, and righteousness like a mighty stream.

-AMY GOODMAN: Dr. Martin Luther King, Jr., April 4, 1967, Riverside Church, explaining why he opposed the war in Vietnam, the speech delivered exactly a year-to-the-day before he was assassinated at the Lorraine Motel in Memphis, Tennessee on April 4, 1968.
+AMY GOODMAN: Dr. Martin Luther King, Jr., April 4th, 1967, at Riverside Church in New York, explaining why he opposed the war in Vietnam, the speech delivered exactly a year to the day before he was assassinated at the Lorraine Motel in Memphis, Tennessee on April 4th, 1968.